magejosh/u-stags/storyTagMapping.md

 6. Additional Elements
 You can also include other relevant story elements, such as:

+SideBeats: <sb=SideBeat1, SideBeat2> (e.g., <sb=support characters romCom, everyone always loses the macguffin>)
 Conflict: <conflict=Main Conflict>
 Resolution: <resolution=Ending Outcome>

+7. Advanced Mapping
+You can also wrap Settings, Additional Elements, as well as Themes and Tones tags inside Plot tags to increase dynamic context retention.
+Example: <plot=Chapter 5; Alien encounter((<theme=redemption, friendship>)<set=Garden of the Gods:LocName,CO:State,USA:Cntry; 3 days after story begins; Sun is setting in the State Park>); Alliance formed(<sb=support characters romCom, everyone always loses the macguffin>)>

 Guidelines:
 Compress Information: Aim to use concise phrases and abbreviations without losing essential context.
-For instance, instead of "brown-black hair," you might use "brn-blk hair."
+For instance, instead of "brown-black hair," you should use "brn-blk hair."
 Standardize Formats: Maintain consistency in the format for each tag.
 This will make it easier to interpret and utilize the map.
 Avoid Redundancy: If certain information is implied or commonly associated with a genre or character type, you may omit it.
-For example, if the story is a typical romance, you might not need to specify common romantic themes.
+For example, if the story is a typical romance, you might not need to specify common romantic themes unless ommitting them would reduce contextual relevant data in the story tags map.
 Iteratively Refine: Start with a broad map and refine it iteratively.
 Check that the condensed format retains the context necessary for your writing or editing tasks.

 Conclusion